Skip to main content

 /mnt/restore /dev/vdb ext4 ro,relatime

-In this document, /path/to/restore is used as an example path:
+• In this document, the /path/to/restore path is created as an example.

 sudo mkdir -p /path/to/restore/